 Purpose

 Participants will use Amazon Alexa to test a new voice-assisted program for mental health management.
-The participant and their support person will use this program to help with goal setting, reminders, and various other services.
-If a participant doesn't have a support person, a team member will serve as a coach for the duration of the study to guide them with using the program.
+The participant will use this program to help with goal setting, reminders, and various other services.
+The participant may be supported by a caregiver, if available, or by research team member who will serve as a coach for the duration of the study to guide them with using the program.
 Participants will be asked to complete surveys and assessments about their experiences during the 12-week study period.
 Participants will be randomized into two groups: those who receive a guide to help them with utilization of the program to its fullest potential and those who do not receive that guide.

 Condition